ItsMePaulo/tutoring/COS212/notes/Recuriosn/README.md

 ### Non-Tail Recursion

-The recursive call is not the last operation, where at least one operation happens after the recursive call, this can be any mathematical operation to a returned value, multiple recursive calls etc...
+The recursive call is not the last operation, where at least one operation happens after the recursive call, this can be any mathematical operation to a returned value, multiple recursive calls, lines of code after the recursive call etc...

 ```kotlin
 fun method1(x: Int): Int {